luismarques/qemu/docs/opentitan/devproxy.md

 Route one or more device output interrupt to the proxy (vs. the internal PLIC)

-* `Role` is the initiator role to use to access the device
 * `Device` is the device to access (see [Enumerate](#enumerate-devices))
 * `Interrupt mask` define which interrupt should be routed (1 bit per interrupt)